 “The privilege of a lifetime is to become who you truly are.”

-Carl Jung
+~ Carl Jung

 This isn’t to say that originality doesn’t help.
-It does.
-A lot.
+It does—a lot.

-But all your audience really wants is
+But all your audience wants is you.

-Not some filtered, half-erased version you’ve conjured up because you think it’s what
+Not some filtered, half-erased version you’ve conjured up because you think it’s what you’re supposed to be.

 “Why, when we know that there’s no such thing as perfect, do most of us spend an incredible amount of time and energy trying to be everything to everyone?
 Is it that we really admire perfection?
 No — the truth is that we are actually drawn to people who are real and down-to-earth.
-We love authenticity and we know that life is messy and imperfect.”
+We love authenticity, and we know that life is messy and imperfect.”

-Brene Brown
+~ Brene Brown

 One of my major failings in life is ego.

-I’ve always secretly (or not so secretly) wanted people to know me and impacted by my work.
+I’ve always secretly (or not so secretly) wanted people to know me and be impacted by my work.

 I want to move people.
 I want to help people.
 I want people to want to hear what I have to say.